da-nrw/DNSCore/ContentBroker/src/main/markdown/preparing_irods_for_dnscore.md

     localNode.dipAreaRootPath=[somewhere]/workingResource/pip (the chosen phys. path must be subdir of vaultpath of iRODS workingResource) localNode.gridCacheAreaRootPath=[somewhere]/workingResource/grid (the chosen phys. path must be subdir of vaultpath of iRODS workingResource)

-To let the grid component know how to speak to the iRODS server set the following properties to match your iRODS configuration:

-    irods.user=[yourIrodsUser]
-    irods.password=[encryptedIrodsPasswd] (TODO show how to encrypt)
-    irods.server=[nameOfYourIrodsServerInstance]
-    irods.zone=[irodszone]
-    irods.default_resc=[nameOfYourWorkingRescource]

 To let the core component of DNSCore know how to speak to the grid set the following properties (esp. when you followed the Getting Started Tutorial, the following parameters might point to some fake Adapters):